 Checklist for consumers before ordering

-- Check where the company is based, do not assume that a website is based in the country indicated by the domain name.
-Your rights and ECC-Net’s ability to help you if something goes wrong depends on where the company is based.
-Keep in mind that if you shop from websites based outside the EU, Norway and Iceland, your European consumer rights will not necessarily apply and you may face unexpected customs and tax fees.
+- Check where the company is based.
+Do not assume that a website is based in the country indicated by the domain name.
+Your rights and the ECC-network's ability to help you if something goes wrong depends on where the company is based.
+The network can not help you if the company is based in a country outside EU, Norway or Iceland.

-- It is always a good idea to research the background of the company before agreeing to what is being offered.
-A simple Internet search can reveal any negative feedback about the company left by other consumers.
+- Research the company.
+It is always a good idea to check the background of the company before agreeing to what is being offered.
+A simple online search can reveal any negative feedback about the company left by other consumers.
 Be aware that positive feedback is not a guarantee that you will not encounter problems.

-- Make a screenshot of the advertisement and each step of the order process and save the terms and conditions with the special offer in order to keep a record of what you agreed to.
+- Document your order.
+Make a screenshot of the advertisement and each step of the order process, and save the terms and conditions with the special offer to keep a record of what you agreed to.

-- Make sure you use a secure website to enter bank/credit card information.
-Look for a closed padlock symbol in the bottom right of the browser window and for the website address to begin with "https://".
+- Make sure you use a secure website.
+Before you enter bank/credit card information, look for a closed padlock symbol in the bottom right of the browser window and for the website address to begin with "https://".

-- Use common sense!
-Remember, if it sounds too good to be true, it probably is.
+- Always use common sense!
+Remember: if the offer sounds too good to be true, it probably is.